deephyper/benchmark/lib/DTLZ/README.md

 ## Configuration

+To configure the problem, set the following:

+- Environment variable `DEEPHYPER_BENCHMARK_PROB` with a value of `1`, `2`, ... `7` to select the DTLZ problem to run.
+Defaults to `2`.
+- Environment variable `DEEPHYPER_BENCHMARK_NDIMS` with an integer value to set the number of input variables.
+Defaults to `5`.
+- Environment variable `DEEPHYPER_BENCHMARK_NOBJS` with an integer value to set the number of objectives.
+Defaults to `2`
+- Environment variable `DEEPHYPER_BENCHMARK_OFFSET` with a value between `0.0` and `1.0` to select the offset of the solution to the DTLZ problem.
+Defaults to `0.5` for DTLZ1, ..., DTLZ5 and `0.0` for DTLZ6 and DTLZ7.
+One may wish to adjust this value when comparing against deterministic blackbox solvers, which may sample the center and boundaries of the input space on specific schedules.
 - Environment variable `DEEPHYPER_BENCHMARK_FAILURES` with value `0` or `1` to activate or deactivate failures.
 Defaults to `0`.

+## Metadata

+Since these problems are analytic, there is no metadata for this problem beyond the standard DeepHyper metadata (timestamp information).

 ## Evaluating Results